 Arango currently works with Chicago Fire Juniors City with the High School players.
-He was was the Boys Director of Coaching for the Wilmette (IL) Wings and for Campton United in St. Charles, IL.
-While there, he helped create a comprehensive club curriculum, worked with coaches to create a philosophy and program style of play, led the boys' program into the Midwest Development League (one of the tops in the country) and helped with the College Showcase hosted by the club.
-The boys' programs won multiple state titles, earned multiple regional berths and were two-time Disney College Showcase finalists.
+He was was the Boys Director of Coaching for Campton United SC in St. Charles, IL.
+While there, he helped create a comprehensive club curriculum, worked with coaches to create a philosophy and program style of play, led the boys' program into the Midwest Developmental League (one of the tops in the country) and helped with the College Showcase event hosted by the club.
+The boys' programs won multiple state titles, earned multiple regional berths and were two-time Disney College Showcase Finalists.

-Arango, who holds a United States Soccer Federation (USSF) A License, has been involved with the Illinois Youth Soccer Accosiation (IYSA) Olympic Development Program as both a head and assistant coach since 2004 and is part of the USYSA Region II staff (ODP).
+Arango, who holds a United States Soccer Federation (USSF) A License, has been involved with the Illinois Youth Soccer Association (IYSA) Olympic Development Program as both a head and assistant coach since 2004 and is part of the USYSA Region II staff (ODP).
 He is certified to teach the USSF National D and E courses and is currently on the IYSA Coaching Education staff.
 He has also been involved with the Olympic Development Program as part of the Midwest Region staff and IYSA State Staff.
 He is a certified Grassroots Instructor with US Soccer and teaches the Grassroots and National D Courses.

 Arango has been part of two different USSF coaching education trips, going behind the scenes to see what the most successful clubs in the world value and how everything comes together.
-He worked with both the Spanish national program in 2012 and the Belgian national program in 2016 to understand how they best teach their athletes.
+He worked with both Spanish and Belgian national programs to understand how they best teach their athletes.
 (Spain, 2012 and Belgium/Amsterdam 2016)